eleanor-clifford/ellie.clifford.lol/http/md/documents/chat-systems.md

                                                                |  probably)  |
                                                                +-------------+

-* Because Ellie is running his own server, and can verify its code.
-But is Ellie's server backdoored in a way he can't detect?
+* Because Ellie is running her own server, and can verify its code.
+But is Ellie's server backdoored in a way she can't detect?
 Who knows.

 ** Because neither Ellie nor Alice can verify the code that is running on the matrix.org server.
 ```